 Women receive substantial preventive care services in OB-GYN and women’s health clinic settings.
-Through the Women’s Health Initiative, women’s health specialty providers are providing enhanced health and psychosocial screening along with comprehensive family planning counseling and timely access to long acting reversible contraception (LARC).
-New staff, training, and payments support effective follow-up to provider screenings through brief, in-office intervention and referral to services for mental health, substance use disorder, trauma, partner violence, food and housing.
-Since launch, the Women's Health Initiative has expanded to include Blueprint Patient Centered Medical Homes.
+Through the Women’s Health Initiative, women’s health specialty providers Blueprint Patient Centered Medical Homes are providing enhanced health and psychosocial screening along with comprehensive family planning counseling and timely access to long-acting reversible contraception (LARC).
+New staff, training, and payments support effective follow-up to provider screenings through brief, in-office intervention and referral to services for mental health, substance use, trauma, partner violence, food, and housing.

 The Women’s Health Initiative helps ensure that women’s health providers, Patient Centered Medical Homes, and community partners have the resources they need to help women be well, avoid unintended pregnancies, and build thriving families.